AMReX-Astro/Castro/docs_new/source/Verification.rst

 Radiation Test Problems
 =======================

-There are two photon radiation solvers in —a gray solver and a multigroup solver.
+There are two photon radiation solvers in Castro—a gray solver and a multigroup solver.
 The gray solver follows the algorithm outlined in :raw-latex:`\cite{howellgreenough:2003}`.
 We use the notation described in that paper.
 In particular, the radiation energy equation takes the form